yetke7/ObjectSegmentationThesis/README.md

-# Novel Deep Learning with Point Clouds and Graph Convolutional Networks
+# Deep Learning with Point Clouds and Graph Convolutional Networks
 This is the code for the paper "Deep Learning with Point Clouds and Graph Convolutional Networks" by Yusuf Etke.